 Albany community center 1249 marin avenue, albany, ca 94706 firstname.lastname@example.org

-Floriculture Study Group meets on the second Monday of the month to learn about plants that are appropriate for our gardens by visiting gardens, nurseries and getting tips from each other.
+Floriculture Interest Group meets on the fourth Thursday of the month to learn about plants that are appropriate for our gardens by visiting gardens, nurseries and getting tips from each other.
 Our members range from novices to Master Gardeners.
-Program and schedule for 2016-17.

 Bonsai meets the third Wednesday of the month at members' homes.
 We study basic principles of bonsai.
 Bonsai means tree in a tray.
 The trees are cared for to recreate nature in miniature.
 It is a very relaxing and contemplative hobby.